Key takeaways

 What is the difference between Pythagora and GPT Pilot?

-GPT Pilot is the open-source project (now archived).
+GPT Pilot is the open-source project (Apache 2.0, still public but slow-moving — last release v2.0.10 in August 2025).
 Pythagora is the commercial platform built on that technology with VS Code/Cursor integration.

 What tech stack does Pythagora support?